Mutya ng Pilipinas 2025

 Mutya ng Pilipinas 2025 was the 54th Mutya ng Pilipinas pageant held at the Playtime Filoil Centre in San Juan, Metro Manila, Philippines on November 17, 2025.

 Alyssa Redondo of California crowned Christina Vanhefflin of Leyte as her successor at the end of the event.
-She will represent the Philippines at the Miss Intercontinental 2025 pageant on 29 January 2026.
+Vanhefflin represented the Philippines at the Miss Intercontinental 2025 pageant on 29 January 2026 and finished as 4th Runner-up.

 Background

 Withdrawals

 The 3rd of November 2025, was the final screening of the official candidates at the CWC Design Center in Makati, thirty-three ladies were chosen and one of them was Maria Raycel Pabelemia of Calapan, Oriental Mindoro.
 During the press presentation on the 7th of November at the Bellevue Hotel in Alabang, Muntinlupa City, Raycel was a no-show at the event.

 At this final screening, Cory Quirino (President and National Director) also mentioned two delegates from Overseas Communities who were on the final list of candidates awaiting arrivals namely: Joy Fernando (Canada) and Angela Simmonds (Virginia, USA).
 The two were unaccounted for during the press presentation.